 Do extensions require a great deal of upkeep and time commitment?
-"Extensions are not hard to maintain," says Pelusi.
+Not really, says Pelusi.
 "People just need to keep an eye on them — almost like you would with color or anything else," she adds, suggesting to allow for an hour at the salon every six weeks.